RTIInternational/harness-starter-template/README.md

-# datavue-starter-template
+# harness-starter-template

-A starter template for a vue app using datavue.
-This repository was created with `vue-cli` and has `datavue` and `datavue-ui` installed.
+A starter template for a vue app using harness.
+This repository was created with `vue-cli` and has `harness` and `harness-ui` installed.
 This repository also includes example components and pages and gitlab CI with builds for AWS and Docker.

 ## Instructions for setup